|

 and Legolas was taken completely by surprise when, as he handed

-her the gauze-wrapped gift, the elleth suddenly slapped him across
+her the gauze-wrapped bottle, the elleth suddenly slapped him

-you!
+from you!
 You, who should be mine!
 How dare you choose her?
-That woman?
+That

 She turned to her father.